Devil's Reign: Plot

 Mayor Wilson Fisk discovers physical evidence proving that he once knew Daredevil's true identity, noticing gaps in his own memory after the fact.
 Outraged, Fisk confronts Daredevil, who taunts him.
 Consequently, Fisk outlaws vigilantism in the city.

 To enforce his new law, Fisk sets up Thunderbolts units.
-Moon Knight, Danny Rand, Reed Richards, and Sue Storm are apprehended by members of the Thunderbolts and incarcerated in the Myrmidon.
+Moon Knight, Danny Rand, Reed Richards, and Sue Storm are apprehended by the Thunderbolts and incarcerated in the Myrmidon.
 Luke Cage speaks out against Fisk while being filmed by onlookers.
 Fisk visits a captured Purple Man, cutting off the latter's finger to create a staff with mind-controlling abilities.
-At their estate, the elite Stromwyns plan to have Fisk run for President.

 The remaining heroes gather at Avengers Mansion, where Tony Stark announces he plans to run for mayor opposite Fisk.
-The other heroes decide that Cage is a better candidate, angering Stark.
-At City Hall, Fisk and Doctor Octopus discuss their plans to sway the populace of New York into reelecting Fisk by amplifying the Purple Man's powers.
-Doc Ock then uses Reed Richards's inter-dimensional gateway to summon alternate-universe Octopus versions of Hulk, Ghost Rider, and Wolverine, considering his plans "Superior".
-Meanwhile, Taskmaster fights Spider-Man, leaving the latter severely injured.
+The other heroes decide that Luke Cage is a better candidate, angering Stark.
+At City Hall, Fisk and Doctor Octopus discuss their plans to sway the populace of New York into reelecting Fisk by amplifying Purple Man's powers.
+Doctor Octopus uses Reed Richards's inter-dimensional gateway to summon alternate-universe Octopus versions of Hulk, Ghost Rider, and Wolverine.
+Meanwhile, Taskmaster fights Spider-Man, leaving Spider-Man severely injured.

 Spider-Man is then brought to the police station, where he is rescued by the Thing and Human Torch.
 Luke Cage holds a rally to announce his mayoral campaign.
-At the Myrmidon, Sue Storm discusses the situation with her lawyer, Kirsten McDuffie, who gives Sue a paperclip.
-Fisk discusses his plans with the Purple Man, who notes that the Purple Children were the ones who erased their memories of Daredevil's identity.
-Jessica Jones realizes that Fisk is using the Purple Man to influence the city, prompting the Avengers to act immediately.
-They are intercepted by Doctor Octopus and his alternate selves; Stark is revealed to be the Chameleon in disguise and in league with Doc Ock while Foggy Nelson is attacked in his office by Fisk's men.
+At the Myrmidon, Sue Storm discusses the situation with her lawyer Kirsten McDuffie, who gives Sue a paperclip.
+Fisk discusses his plans with Purple Man, who notes that the Purple Children erased their memories of Daredevil's identity.
+Jessica Jones realizes that Fisk is using Purple Man to influence the city, prompting the Avengers to act immediately.
+They are intercepted by Doctor Octopus and his alternate selves; Stark is revealed to be Chameleon in disguise and in league with Doctor Octopus.

-Two weeks later, Doctor Octopus has released thousands of Octobot drones in order to enforce Mayor Wilson Fisk's zero-tolerance policy, effectively wiping out all crime in the city.
+Two weeks later, Doctor Octopus has released Octobot drones to enforce Fisk's zero-tolerance policy, effectively wiping out all crime in the city.
 Daredevil visits Nelson, who is recovering in the hospital.
 Sue Storm uses the paperclip to remove her power-dampening collar, meeting with Reed Richards and breaking out of the Myrmidon with the other jailed heroes.
 The Champions battle Rhino, who saves the team from incoming Octobots.
 He explains that Fisk ordered the Thunderbolts to hunt down a group of children, who Miles Morales identifies as the Purple Children.
-Fisk discovers that his staff can restore memories, and uses it on himself, rediscovering Daredevil's secret identity of Matt Murdock.
+Fisk discovers that his staff can restore memories and uses it on himself, rediscovering Daredevil's secret identity of Matt Murdock.